kristopherjohnson/bitsybasic/README.md

 These fixes/changes/enhancements are planned:

 - Statements:
-   - `FILES`: List files that can be LOADed
    - `CLIPSAVE`: Copy program to clipboard
    - `CLIPLOAD`: Load program from clipboard
    - `CLS`: clear screen (iOS only)